-As temperatures rise, so does the risk of heat-related illness in the workplace—especially for employees working outdoors or in non-climate-controlled environments.
-Employers play a critical role in ensuring the health and safety of their teams by implementing Summer Safety Tips for the Workplace that reduce risks, improve well-being, and keep productivity strong.
+As temperatures rise, so does the risk of heat-related illness in the workplace, especially for employees working outdoors or in non-climate-controlled environments.
+Employers play a critical role in ensuring the health and safety of their teams by implementing summer safety tips that reduce risks, improve well-being, and keep productivity strong.
+Taking proactive steps isn’t just compliance; it’s about showing employees that their health and comfort matter.

 Why Summer Safety Matters